Test and Protect is Scotland's approach to preventing the spread of coronavirus in the community.

 - a child in your care

 Contact tracing is a process for identifying people who are at risk of coronavirus infection because they‘ve had enough contact with a person who has tested positive.
-These people will be given advice to help reduce the risk of spreading the virus.
+These people will be advised to book a test and self-isolate to help reduce the risk of spreading the virus.

-Contact tracing is part of the national Test and Protect approach to containing the virus.
+Contact tracing is part of the national Test and Protect approach to tackling the harm caused by the virus.

-It’s very important that you stay at home if you have symptoms that may be caused by coronavirus or you live with someone that has symptoms.
-Household isolation will help to control the spread of the virus to friends, the wider community and the most vulnerable.
+It’s very important that you stay at home if you have symptoms that may be caused by coronavirus or you test positive for coronavirus.
+Self-isolation will help to control the spread of the virus to friends, the wider community and the most vulnerable.

 Many people will be able to self-isolate with the help of nearby family, friends or neighbours.